 Have you ever gone on a trip to some exotic destination and come home determined to re-create all the delicious dishes you had a chance to enjoy while you were away?
 My husband and I have done a fair bit of travelling and every trip leaves me with wonderful memories and a ton of culinary inspiration.

 I’ve shared some of my favourite recipe with you that have been inspired by my travels, like this delicious Chicken and Shrimp Paella, but this Easy Chicken Souvlaki takes the cake.
 I’ve made this recipe hundreds of times and it’s one I’ve shared countless times with friends and family and it’s always met with rave reviews.
 It’s a great addition to your favourite wraps or pita sandwiches or simple pasta dishes, but it’s also fantastic just on its own served with fresh homemade Tzatziki for dipping and a side of this delicious easy-peasy Greek Salad.

-Since you're using chicken thighs you'll end up with some nice little charred bits that add to the rustic flavour of this dish.
-This chicken is so good, and it's such a versatile dish; when we grill this chicken on the weekend we save some for Greek-style sandwiches or paninis, wraps and salads throughout the week!
+Since this recipe calls for chicken thighs you’ll end up with some nice little charred bits that add to the rustic flavour of this dish.
+This chicken is so good, and it’s such a versatile dish; when we grill this chicken on the weekend we save some for Greek-style sandwiches or paninis, wraps and salads throughout the week!

 And if you’re looking for other healthy Greek recipes to make this a meal, check these out:

 Kitchen Products I recommend: